jneimantokbox/screen-sharing-acc-pack/ios/README.md

 ![logo](../tokbox-logo.png)

-# OpenTok Screensharing with Annotations Accelerator Pack for iOS<br/>Version 2.0.0
+# OpenTok Screensharing Accelerator Pack for iOS<br/>Version 2.0.0

 ## Quick start

-This section shows you how to use the accelerator pack.
+This section shows you how to:

-### Install the project files
+* Examine a sample app to see how it uses this accelerator pack.
+* Import the accelerator pack into a project you are developing.

+### Examine how the sample app uses the acc pack

+To learn how to use the acc pack, download and examine a sample app project that uses the the OpenTok Screensharing Accelerator Pack:

+1. Download or clone the Clone the [OpenTok Screensharing with Annotations Sample repo](https://github.com/opentok/screensharing-annotation-acc-pack).
 1. In a terminal prompt, navigate to your project directory and type `pod install`.
 2. Reopen your project using the new `*.xcworkspace` file.